-Tourists flock to Taiwan as COVID entry restrictions eased - NewsBreak
+Tourists flock to Taiwan as Covid entry restrictions eased - NewsBreak

-TAIPEI, Taiwan -- Taiwan lifted all its COVID-19 entry restrictions on Thursday, allowing tourists unfettered access to the self-ruled island after over 2 1/2 years of border controls.
+Taiwan has lifted all of its Covid-19 entry restrictions, allowing tourists unfettered access to the self-ruled island after more than two-and-a-half years of border controls.

-Hong Kong and Taiwan, together with mainland China, required most visitors to complete a mandatory quarantine period throughout the pandemic, even as most countries reopened their borders to tourists.
+Hong Kong and Taiwan, together with mainland China, have long-required most visitors to complete a mandatory quarantine period throughout the pandemic, even as most countries reopened their borders to tourists.

 There are also no longer any restrictions on certain nationalities being allowed to enter Taiwan.